 Matthew Nichols, class of 2008, became an ECO to test himself, to make a difference, and to truly change the world.
 His experience at the Academy taught him to challenge himself and test his limits.
 "You are only as strong as your weakest link.
 You have to find your own personal weak link, then break it, make it stronger and move on to the next weakest link.
 By doing this, you're always becoming better and better," said ECO Nichols.

 ECO Nichols is currently assigned to Kings County.
 Typically, new ECOs are assigned to New York City during their first few years on the job.
 "I once had to take an albino kangaroo out of a house of a motorcycle gang member who was dealing drugs.
 It sounds like the start of a really bad joke, but it's true," he said.
 "This career can take you anywhere.
-It can be what you make it…the only limit to how much of a difference you make in the world is you."
+It can be what you make it

 For Forest Ranger Chris DiCintio, class of 2000, the grueling days at the Basic Academy seem like a lifetime ago.
 Now responsible for patrolling nearly 7,000 acres of public land in Columbia County (looking for everything from marijuana farms to illegal camps), DiCintio allowed me to tag along with him while he patrolled the Hudson River one beautiful June morning.
 Despite the weather, there were only a few people out, but Ranger DiCintio explained how things change quickly out here when the kids get out of school and the river fills with weekend boaters.
 "We have a lot of drinking parties with underage kids on the beaches along this 30-mile section of the river," said DiCintio.
 "Breaking up those parties is one of his biggest problems when the weather-and the action-heats up.
 I will start working later hours at this point, well into the evening."